Tag: division

 Jesus’ words are definitely uncomfortable.
 They are intended to be.
 The image of warm cuddly Jesus is great in pictures and in our hearts.
 It also true.
 However, there is a hardness to Jesus that we try to ignore, for when we see it we often become afraid.

 It is here in these words that some of our fears seem to be right there.
-Separation from is a big one.
-In a culture where family was the primary social and survival network, dividing from one’s family was often a sentence.
+Separation from family is a big one.
+In a culture where family was the primary social and survival network, dividing from one’s family was often a death sentence.

 If you were to take Jesus’ words and put them in someone else’s mouth (for the sake of argument, President Trump), there would be many people who would immediately agree that this sounds like Trump.
 Trump, whether by his own actions and words or by the overwhelming dislike toward him by many seems to have fulfilled this.